IRMAC: Interpretable Refined Motifs in Binary Classification for Smart Grid Applications: Simulation Results

-For heating system classification, the intuitive method has been developed based on the fact that we expect electrical heating system users to import more energy from the grid during winter.
-To test this hypothesis, we first plot the load duration of each group of consumers during the summer and winter seasons separately in Fig.~\ref{LD}.
+Since the dataset is imbalanced, stratified sampling is applied, i.e., we randomly selected 670 users with non-electric heating systems out of 893 and 120 users with electric heating systems out of 159 to build our training set.
+The remaining users are assigned to the testing set.
+For heating system classification, an intuitive method has been developed based on the fact that we expect electrical heating system users to import more energy from the grid during winter.
+To test this hypothesis, we first plot the load duration curves of each group of consumers during the summer and winter seasons separately, as shown in Figure \ref{LD}.

 The higher imported energy can be observed for electrical heating system users compared to non-electrical heating users.
-The difference between summer load duration and winter load duration for each user is then measured by ED, and a threshold is set to identify the user's type as Fig.~\ref{KDE:LD}.
-This method is called Load Duration (LD) method.

-For comparison, we use the same classification methods from the solar users identification problem (except for the CZ that is replaced by the LD method).
+The difference between summer load duration and winter load duration for each user is then measured by ED, and a threshold is set to identify the user's type, as shown in Figure \ref{KDE:LD}.
+This method is called the Load Duration (LD) method.
+For comparison, we use the same classification methods from the solar user's identification problem (except for the CZ that is replaced by the LD method).
 For obvious reasons, only winter data is used for the motif-related methods.
-The accuracy and computational time of the different methods are reported in Table~\ref{Comparision table: ES}.
-It shows that the proposed IRMAC method is almost as accurate as the best methods, but it requires less computation time.
-Also, it proves that the proposed binary classification method is robust and could be applicable to other problems.
+The accuracy and computation time of the different methods are reported in Table~\ref{Comparision table: ES}.
+A comparison between Table~\ref{Comparision table: ES} and Table~\ref{Comparision table:PV} shows a lower F-score in the electric heating identification problem using IRMAC, which may be due to the low-resolution data as well as higher variations of electricity heating behaviours.
+Both tables show that the proposed IRMAC method is almost as accurate as the most accurate method, but it requires significantly less computation time on classification.
+Also, it proves that the proposed binary classification method is robust and could apply to other problems.